rangerscience/data_spec/README.md

 As seen in the examples, you can use $ at the beginning and end, or backticks instead of quotes.
 The backticks will actually be converted to dollar signs (YAML parsers choke on backticks), but they're prettier and easier to read.

+* `DataSpec::Helpers.evaluate(string)`

+This simply does an `eval` on the string; however, _because it also used when parsing YAML/JSON_, you can add variables in which it is run, and use those variables in your YAML and JSON.

+* `DataSpec::Helpers.remember(string, data)

+This is another way to add data to the evaulation scope; pass in the complete variable name (such as `@sample_data`) and the data to be stored.

 Refinements
 -------